Inflectra/rapise-documentation/docs/Guide/setting_up_selenium.md

 # Setting Up Selenium

 This section describes the process for setting up Rapise to work with [Selenium](selenium_webdriver.md).
-Since Rapise is a Windows® application, you can use a single computer running Rapise to use the following web browsers:
+Since Rapise is a Windows® application, you can use a single computer running Rapise to test with the following web browsers:

 - Google Chrome
 - Microsoft Edge
 - Internet Explorer
 - Mozilla Firefox

-However because Safari only runs on Apple Mac computers, you will need to use two computers (a Mac running Safari) and a PC running Rapise to test using the Apple Safari web browser:
+However, because Safari only runs on Apple Mac computers, testing with Apple Safari requires two computers: a Mac running Safari and a PC running Rapise.

 ![clip0002](./img/setting_up_selenium1.png)

 ## Configuring Selenium on a PC

-Once you have installed Rapise on your local computer, you need to perform the following steps to configure each of the web browsers to use Selenium and Rapise:
+Once Rapise is installed on your local computer, you need to perform the following steps to configure each web browser for use with Selenium and Rapise:

 ### Rapise 7.3+

 The process of configuring Rapise for interaction with browsers via Selenium WebDriver is now fully automatic.

-Rapise downloads WebDriver executables (chromedriver.exe, geckodriver.exe, etc.) when needed, it automatically detects version of required driver executable both for standalone browsers and embedded ones (e.g. Chrome in Microsoft Teams, Skype, Microsoft Unified Service Desk, etc.).
-Every downloaded driver executable is saved with version information in its name.
+Rapise downloads WebDriver executables (chromedriver.exe, geckodriver.exe, etc.) when needed.
+It automatically detects the version of the required driver executable for both standalone and embedded browsers (e.g., Chrome in Microsoft Teams, Skype, Microsoft Unified Service Desk, etc.).
+Each downloaded driver executable is saved with version information in its name.
 Rapise automatically switches executables based on the executed test.

-Here is an example of
+Here is an example of the

 ```
 c:\ProgramData\Inflectra\Rapise\SeleniumDrivers